 - Improved health and safety

-said Charlotte Morton, Chief Executive of the Anaerobic Digestion and Bioresources Association, who are organising the Expo in partnership with the World Biogas Association.
+said Charlotte Morton, Chief Executive of the Anaerobic Digestion and Bioresources Association, which is organising the Expo in partnership with the World Biogas Association.

 “But whilst we do of course continue to attract visitors from numerous sectors, it is very encouraging indeed to see such a healthy response from those in the water industry who want to get the very best from their biogas production and biosolids”.